nyorain/rvg/README.md

 ### rvg 0.1

 - [ ] basic documentation (like at least one page stating basic usage)
-	- [ ] also check at least a bit of inline docs
+	- [ ] also check that there are at enough inline docs
 - [x] rvg: correct vulkan synchronization
-  - [ ] probably best to require the user to set it in the render pass or otherwise handle it.
+  - [x] probably best to require the user to set it in the render pass or otherwise handle it.
 Document this somewhere
 - [ ] rvg::Context: use vpps new pipeline creation info (?)
 - [ ] clean up the DrawInstance mess
+      or document why it is implemented that way.
+	  We could also call it rvg::Context::bindDefaults(cmdBuf) which matches it better.
+And change it if we really need something like a DrawInstance state.
-- [ ] combine stageUpload and updateDevice.
+- [ ] combine stageUpload and updateDevice (if possible).
 Also record uploading command buffers in the respective update functions if possible
 - [ ] rvg testing
 	- [ ] lots of small unit tests, especially polygon, color conversion
 	- [ ] integration tests, try to draw everything onto a framebuffer
 	- [ ] especially test defined behaviour when moving/destructing
 	      objects
-- [ ] benchmark alternative pipelines, optimize default use cases
-  - [ ] performance optimizations, resolve performance todos
-  - [ ] rvg: better with more (but also more optimized) pipelines?
 - [ ] ctx.updateDevice() to return true when something was destroyed?
       probably not, right?
 - [ ] basic demos with screenshots
+- [ ] Context::updateDevice return semantics when device objects that are not
+      currently used are updates or new ones are created
 - [ ] split rvg and vui library
 - [ ] release public version